Annakodi

 Annakodi is a 2013 Indian Tamil-language film directed and written by Bharathiraja.
-It stars Lakshman Narayan, Karthika Nair and Manoj Bharathiraja.
-The film has music by G. V. Prakash Kumar.
-The film was earlier titled Annakodiyum Kodiveeranum.
+The film stars Lakshman Narayan, Karthika Nair as the title character and Manoj Bharathiraja.
+It has music by G. V. Prakash Kumar.
+The film, earlier titled Annakodiyum Kodiveeranum, was released on 28 June 2013.

+Plot

+Goatherd Kodiveeran falls in love with Annakodi, a village beauty.
+Their romance faces opposition from Sadayan, the village moneylender's son, who also desires Annakodi.
+As love blossoms between Kodiveeran and Annakodi, societal pressures and caste differences lead to Kodiveeran's imprisonment and Annakodi's forced marriage to Sadayan after her mother's death.